IllustrisTNG Insights: Factors Affecting the Presence of Bars in Disk Galaxies: Formation and evolution of bars and their sizes

 Another possible explanation for the abundance of short bars in TNG simulations is that the galaxies in these simulations are less centrally concentrated.
 Short-bar galaxies tend to have larger effective radii (\(R_e\)), indicating that these galaxies are less compact and their mass is less concentrated, as shown in Figure~\ref{fig:TNG50Re}.
 Figure~\ref{fig:TNG50Re} illustrates that galaxies with short bars are larger in size than those with bars having normal sizes.
 TNG simulations do not fully capture the evolution of the central regions of galaxies.
 The large softening length is likely to create a weaker central concentration, which may lead to a higher frequency of short bars.

+Other subgrid physical processes may alse influence the size of bars.
+As shown in the center panels of Figure~\ref{fig:massiveevo} and Figure~\ref{fig:lessmassiveevo}, short bars typically contain more gas in their inner regions compared to normal bars.
+This gas might prevent these bars from slowing down by transferring angular momentum to the bars. \citet{semczukPatternSpeedEvolution2024} investigated the evolution of bar pattern speed in TNG50 and found that AGN feedback could play a role in removing the gas from the central regions of barred galaxies, thereby facilitating the slowdown and elongation of bars.
+Similarly, \citet{rosas-guevaraGalaxyFormationPhysics2024} found that feedback processes, including AGN feedback and supernova (SN) feedback, can also impact the presence and size of bars by using zoom-in cosmological simulations.

 Furthermore, these short bars may evolve into the secondary or inner bars of double-barred galaxies when a primary or outer bar independently forms via bar instabilities \citep{Du2015}.
 Indeed, Integral Field Unit (IFU) observations have detected fairly old secondary bars \citep{2019MNRAS.484.5296D}.
 Although the TNG simulations have achieved remarkable success, short bars are still difficult to be fully understood.
 Nevertheless, TNG indicates that short bars are likely to be commonly present in galaxies.
 They may play a vital role in the evolution of galaxies, particularly in the growth of bulges \citep{guoNewChannelBulge2020} and supermassive black holes \citep[e.g.,][]{shlosmanBarsBarsMechanism1989, duBlackHoleGrowth2017, liHowNestedBars2023} in the central regions of galaxies.
-However, we recommend that people exclude these short-bar galaxies from barred galaxies, taking into account the low resolution of recent cosmological simulations and the complex formation mechanisms of short bars, in case people are only concerned with the general characteristics of barred galaxies.
+We recommend that future studies exclude these short-bar galaxies from the general barred galaxies in TNG100, considering the low resolution of recent cosmological simulations and the complex formation mechanisms of short bars, when they are only concerned with the general characteristics of barred galaxies.
+These short-bar galaxies are more similar to unbarred galaxies than to barred galaxies in many galaxy properties, as detailed in Appendix~\ref{sec:shorbar_ks}.